jenkaj-lab/jenkaj-lab/content/posts/mitre/techniques/command_and_control/application_layer_protocol/dns_tunneling.md

 sudo apt-get install bind9 dnsutils
 ```

-I will be covering all the steps required to get this up and running, but I would encourage you to read (Ubuntu's Tutorial)[https://documentation.ubuntu.com/server/how-to/networking/install-dns/index.html] on setting up a DNS server, which will be much more in-depth than what is included in this post.
+I will be covering all the steps required to get this up and running, but I would encourage you to read [Ubuntu's Tutorial](https://documentation.ubuntu.com/server/how-to/networking/install-dns/index.html) on setting up a DNS server, which will be much more in-depth than what is included in this post.
+It's also a very good place to start if you're a beginner and have never setup a DNS server before.

 **Forward Lookup Zone**
 First modify the /etc/bind/named.conf.local file to include your forward lookup zone file and domain.
 Mind looks like: